 Hillsboro councilors Olivia Alcaire and Kyle Allen have said they plan to run for re-election.
-Alcaire was appointed to the city council in 2017.
+Alcaire was appointed to the council in 2017.
 Allen was elected to his first term in 2014.

 In Forest Grove, Mayor Pete Truax, Council President Tom Johnston and councilors Ron Thompson, Malynda Wenzl are up for re-election.
 Truax and Wenzl have both announced they plan to seek re-election.
 Forest Grove resident Devon Downeysmith has also said she plans to seek a seat on the council.

 In North Plains, councilors Sherrie Simmons, Larry Gonzales and Garth Eimers are up for re-election, as is Banks Mayor Dan Keller and councilors Mark Walsh, Mark Gregg and Pete Edison.

 In Cornelius, Mayor Jef Dalin and councilors Harley Crowder and Jose Orozco are up for re-election, and in Gaston, Mayor Tony Hall as well as Jerry Spaulding in Pos.
 4, Rodney Hale in Pos.
 5 and Jon Wismer in Pos.
 6 will see their current terms expire at the end of the year.